slendersold/NeuronalDynamics/README.md

 In our experiments, we tested with models inspired by architectures such as [BrainBERT](https://github.com/czlwang/BrainBERT), which can output dense latent representations from time-frequency iEEG inputs.

-Please note: The referenced repository does not include a public license and is used here solely for academic exploration purposes.
+Please note: The referenced repository is used here solely for academic exploration purposes.
 No code from the repository is redistributed.
 ---

 ## ⚙️ Conda Setup